Letter to the Editor: List of locals owed money in paper today

-In today's paper starting on Page B2 you'll find a list of Iberville residents owed money by the state of Louisiana.
+In today's paper starting on Page B5 you'll find a list of Ascension residents owed money by the state of Louisiana.

-In today's paper starting on Page B2 you'll find a list of Iberville residents owed money by the state of Louisiana.
+In today's paper starting on Page B5 you'll find a list of Ascension residents owed money by the state of Louisiana.

 The state currently has millions of dollars it wants to return to its rightful owners, but first it has to locate those to whom money is owed, according to State Treasurer John M. Schroder Sr.